sprdgx/spas/README.md

           }
         })();
 ## Contributing
-We welcome contributions to the spas library.
+We welcome contributions to the SPRDS library.
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-# © 2024 spas.
+# © 2024 SPRDS.
 All rights reserved.